Board of Directors

 The BBBP was officially formed in 2012, gained 501(c)(3) status in 2013 and launched its Imagination Library Program in 2015.

-Raised in Berkeley, Sarah is a Research Project Manager at the Primate Research Center at UC Davis.
-She and her husband live in Davis where they have raised two sons.
+Raised in Berkeley, Sarah is recently retired from her position as Research Project Manager at the Primate Research Center at UC Davis.
+She and her husband live in Davis where they raised two sons.
 Sarah has a long history of civic engagement and work in her communities, in Davis and in Berkeley.
 She also works with Camp Unalayee, a nonprofit summer camp for youth.

 Lois is an advocate for youth services and justice in Alameda County.
 She serves on the Alameda County Juvenile Justice and Delinquency Prevention Commission.
 She lives in Berkeley.
 We are glad she chose to join our Board to share her insights, experience, and guidance as we grow.